 parenting at the edge of change

-My oldest son and I recently had a conversation.
+My oldest son and I recently had a conversation around yet another loss I didn’t have the words for.

 I rarely had these conversations with my parents.

-The Emotional Labor We’re Carrying
+The Emotional Demands We’re Carrying

 Less processing.